 Goji, or wolfberry, is used in traditional Chinese medicine and in food preparations in China.
 The whole plant, including the berries, leaves, roots, and root bark, has been used for medicinal purposes.
 In traditional medicine, goji berries were used to strengthen the immune system, improve eyesight, lower cholesterol levels, and control diabetes.
 Goji berry has also been associated with improved liver health, cardiovascular protection, potential anti-cancer impact, and protection of brain cells and skin from UV radiations.

 Goji or wolfberry is actually divided into two sub-species, which are known as Lycium barbarum and Lycium chinense, both belonging to the Solanaceae family.
-Wolfberry is considered to be native to China and it also grows in the warmer regions around the world, including Australia, North America, the Mediterranean basin, Central Asia, and Southwest Asia.
-China is the biggest exporter of Wolfberry in the world.
+Wolfberry is native to China but is also grown in warmer regions around the world, including Australia, North America, the Mediterranean basin, Central Asia, and Southwest Asia.
+China is the biggest exporter of wolfberry in the world.

 Nutritional Value of Goji Berry

 Dried goji berries contain calories, carbohydrates, fat, dietary fiber, sugar, and protein.
 The minerals and vitamins found in goji berries include sodium, potassium, calcium, iron, zinc, selenium, vitamin C, carotene, thiamin, riboflavin, lutein, lycopene, zeaxanthin, polysaccharides, betaine, and peptidoglycans.

 Health Benefits of Goji Berry

 Goji berries have many important health benefits.
 Let us discuss them in detail below.